SNOMED CT and the quality improvement agenda - Recorded 23 March 2018. Reviewed and available until March 2020

 Dr Laura Jones and Dr Nigel Baxter highlight the key evidence on smoking/secondhand smoke exposure and vaping/secondhand vapour exposure, how supporting families to change their home smoking behaviours can improve child health outcomes and lead to parents/carers quitting, and how to deliver effective, brief advice to support parents/carers to reduce children’s exposure to secondhand smoke

 Upskilling primary care colleagues: the Diploma in Child Health (DCH) pathway - Recorded 13 July 2018.
-Review pending
+Reviewed January 2021 and available until January 2022.

 Dr Venugopalan and Dr Bandaranayake highlight the value of the DCH examination preparation course run by RCPCH, to support child health in primary care; which is aimed primarily at GPs but also secondary care clinicians who work with children and young people